OpenEpi

 OpenEpi is a free, web-based, open source, operating system-independent series of programs for use in epidemiology, biostatistics, public health, and medicine, providing a number of epidemiologic and statistical tools for summary data.
 OpenEpi was developed in JavaScript and HTML, and can be run in modern web browsers.
 The program can be run from the OpenEpi website or downloaded and run without a web connection.
 The source code and documentation is downloadable and freely available for use by other investigators.
 OpenEpi has been reviewed, both by media organizations and in research journals.

 The OpenEpi developers have had extensive experience in the development and testing of Epi Info, a program developed by the Centers for Disease Control and Prevention (CDC) and widely used around the world for data entry and analysis.
 OpenEpi was developed to perform analyses found in the DOS version of Epi Info modules StatCalc and EpiTable, to improve upon the types of analyses provided by these modules, and to provide a number of tools and calculations not currently available in Epi Info.
 It is the first step toward an entirely web-based set of epidemiologic software tools.
 OpenEpi can be thought of as an important companion to Epi Info and to other programs such as SAS, PSPP, SPSS, Stata, SYSTAT, Minitab, Epidata, and R (see the R programming language).
 Another functionally similar Windows-based program is Winpepi.
 See also list of statistical packages and comparison of statistical packages.
 Both OpenEpi and Epi Info were developed with the goal of providing tools for low and moderate resource areas of the world.
 The initial development of OpenEpi was supported by a grant from the Bill and Melinda Gates Foundation to Emory University.

+Types

 The types of calculations currently performed by OpenEpi include: